Mercykirwa25/Phase-1-Project/README.md

 * Identifying trends in airplane accidents and incidents.

-* Highlighting low-risk airplane with the fewest accidents and fatalities.
+* Highlighting low-risk airplanes with the fewest accidents and fatalities.

 * Analyzing contributing factors such as weather, mechanical failure or human error.

 * Comparing safety records and identifying the best airplanes for commercial and private enterprises.

 * Providing actionable recommendations to support airplane purchase decisions.

+## Business Understanding
+The core business question is:
+`Which type of operating airplanes should be purchased for safe and reliable Commercial and Private operations?` To answer this, the analysis will explore the following sub-questions:

+1. What are the specifications of aircrafts and filter airplanes in the dataset?
+2. How many accidents or incidents has each airplane been involved in and Top 10 safest airplanes?
+3. What were the causes of the accidents or the incidents and the level of damage sustained on the airplane?
+4. Are the said safest airplanes useful for commercial and private operations?

 ## Data Understanding
 The `dataset` for this analysis is a from `Kaggle` [Aviation Accident Database & Synopses, up to 2023](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses) which covers civil aviation accidents and selected incidents from 1962 to 2023, in the United States and international waters.